dusnm/QRWiz/README.md

 # QRWiz

-A GUI application for quicly encoding useful information into QR codes
+A GUI application for quickly encoding useful information into QR codes